John Wanamaker: Philanthropy

 Wanamaker was known for his philanthropy to programs to aid the poor in Philadelphia.
 He co-founded Sunday Breakfast Rescue Mission, a homeless shelter and soup kitchen, in 1878.
 The Sunday Breakfast Rescue Mission has since expanded to provide more services and still supports the homeless population of Philadelphia.

-Wanamaker was an avid collector of art and antiquities.
+He was an avid collector of art and antiquities.
 He made several donations to the University of Pennsylvania Museum of Archaeology and Anthropology.

-Among these donations was a collection of bronze reproductions of artifacts uncovered from the ruins of Pompeii and Herculaneum, which Wanamaker had commissioned by the Chiurazzi Foundry in Naples specifically for the museum.
-They are known collectively as the Wanamaker Bronzes.
+Among the donations was a collection of bronze reproductions of artifacts uncovered from the ruins of Pompeii and Herculaneum, known as the Wanamaker Bronzes, which Wanamaker had commissioned by the Chiurazzi Foundry in Naples for the museum.

+Personal life

+In 1860, Wanamaker married Mary Erringer Brown.

+They had six children, two of whom died in childhood: